Has omicron peaked in the US? - NewsBreak

 There's also a lag between cases dropping and hospitalizations dropping.
 The University of Washington's epidemiological model shows strain on hospitals getting worse for another several days before pressure starts to lift.

 “We’re at such high numbers that even as we’re coming down, we’re still overwhelmed," Gabe Kelen, chair of the department of emergency medicine at Johns Hopkins, told the Washington Post .
-"Hospitals will still be overwhelmed."Does omicron cause loss of smell or taste?
+"Hospitals will still be overwhelmed."Wife desperate for answers years after husband’s Knoxville murder

 The surgeon general cautioned Americans from letting down their guards just yet.
 "We shouldn't expect a national peak in the next coming days.
 The next few weeks will be tough," Murthy said.